mnelson13/Settle-It/README.md

 Sign up with a user name and log in.

-Passport authenticates the users request for a username and password.
+Passport authenticates the user's request for a username and password.
 In the code, passport.authenticate() is called and a specific strategy is used.
-If authentication fails, then the users gets an erros or 401 unauthorized status.
+If authentication fails, then the users gets an error or 401 unauthorized status.
 If authentification succeeds, then the user is directed to the home page.
-The username is comparedd to user names in the database.
+The username is compared to user names in the database.

-## Technology Used
+## Technologies Used
 Passport, MySQL, Handlebars
 balsamiq models,
 Javascript, CSS, HTML